chambbj/foss4g-2017/PITCHME.md

 * `pdal/pdal` image has existed for some time
 * Rational for `pdal-notebook` is to layer on all the necessary pieces to be able to use PDAL and the PDAL python package within a Jupyter notebook, with some extra goodies

-* Need to finalize `pdal-notebook`.
-It seems like a better long term solution than the `learning-pdal` solution that I'm using currently.
-* These slides and other notebooks perhaps should make up the `learning-pdal` repo, with `pdal-notebook` standing separately.

 ---

 ### IPython/Jupyter Examples